Key Takeaways

 Off Page SEO for beginners

-Off-page SEO is all the actions performed outside of the website itself to improve its visibility and ranking in search results.
+Off-page SEO includes all the actions performed outside of your website to improve its visibility and ranking in search results.

-It focuses on building a strong online presence and authority by, among other things, getting other websites to link to your own site and engaging with users on different platforms.
-Off-page SEO is crucial because search engines, especially Google, consider inbound backlinks and online mentions as a sign that a site is valuable and trustworthy.
+It focuses on building a strong online presence and authority by getting other websites to link to your own site and engaging with users on different platforms.
+Off-page SEO is crucial because search engines consider inbound backlinks and online mentions as a sign that a site is valuable and trustworthy.

 Link building for beginners

-Link building is a practice where you actively work to get links from other websites to your own website.
-These links act as “votes” for your site, as search engines see them as recommendations or proof that your content is valuable and trustworthy.
+Link building is a practice where you actively work to get links from other websites to your own.
+These links act as “votes” for your site, as search engines see them as recommendations or proof that your content is valuable.

 Link building is important for SEO because:

-- It increases your visibility: When your website has more quality links, it has a greater chance of ranking higher in search results.
+- It increases your visibility: When your website has more quality links, it has a greater chance of ranking higher.
+Links pass authority from one site to another, helping you build credibility.

-- It generates traffic: Links from other websites act as traffic channels to your website if they are relevant.
+- It generates traffic: Links from other websites act as traffic channels.
 When users click on these links, they are directed to your site, increasing your organic traffic.

-- It helps get pages indexed: Search engines use links to find and index new pages on your website.
+- It helps get pages indexed: Search engines use links to find and index new pages.
 The more links you have, the faster your pages will be discovered and indexed.

 “How to get links” for beginners:

-- Good content: Create original, valuable, informative, and shareable content that other websites will be interested in linking to.
+- Good content: Create original, valuable, and shareable content that other websites will be interested (and willing) to link to.
+Content like original research, comprehensive guides, and unique data tends to attract natural links.

 - Guest posts: Contribute guest posts on relevant blogs and websites to build relationships and get links.
-It requires an active effort to find relevant sites and, most importantly, to contact the owner and offer them a high-quality and relevant post for their users in exchange for a link to your website in the post.
+This requires an active effort to find relevant sites and contact the owner to offer high-quality content for their users in exchange for a link.

-- Linkbait: Create content that is so good that others will naturally link to it, such as infographics, guides, or interesting articles.
+- Linkbait: Create content that is naturally linkable, such as infographics or interesting data-backed articles.
+Controversial opinions (backed by facts) and free tools are also effective.

 Local SEO – the goldmine for service businesses

-Local SEO is an SEO strategy that focuses on improving the visibility and reach of a business or physical store on the internet within a specific geographic area.
-The goal of local SEO is to get your business to rank high in local search results when potential customers search for products or services in their local area or use geographical phrases directly in their search, for example by searching: product/service + city (Hairdresser in Odense).
+Local SEO is an SEO strategy that focuses on improving visibility within a specific geographic area.
+The goal of local SEO is to rank high in local search results when potential customers search for local products or services, for example by searching: product/service + city (e.g., Hairdresser in Odense).

 Working with locally targeted SEO includes:

-Google Business Profile (formerly Google My Business): Creating and optimizing your Google Business profile is essential for local SEO.
-Google Business is a free service from Google where you can display information about your business, including opening hours, address, phone number, reviews, and images.
+Google Business Profile (formerly Google My Business): Creating and optimizing your Google Business profile is essential.
+Google Business is a free service where you can display information like opening hours, address, phone number, and reviews.
 This makes it easier for potential customers to find and contact you.
+Your profile is often the first thing people see when searching for your services locally.

-NAP consistency: Name, address, and phone number (NAP) should be consistent across all online platforms, including your own website, social media, online directories, and review sites.
-Consistent information helps search engines validate your business and improve your local search rankings.
+NAP consistency: Your Name, Address, and Phone number (NAP) should be consistent across all online platforms, including your own website, social media, and directories.
+Consistent information helps search engines validate your business.
+Even small inconsistencies like “Street” vs “St.” can confuse search engines.

-Local keywords: Use relevant keywords that include city name or locality in your content and metadata.
-This signals to search engines that your business is relevant to local users because you build the context that your business operates and is relevant to a specific geographic area.
+Local keywords: Use relevant keywords that include the city name or locality in your content and metadata.
+This signals to search engines that your business is relevant to local users. natural way.
+Include your city and neighborhood in your page titles, headings, and content naturally.

 Online reviews: Positive reviews from satisfied customers have a big impact on your local credibility.
-Encourage your customers to leave reviews on your Google Business profile and other important review sites.
+Encourage your customers to leave reviews on your Google Business profile.
+Reviews influence rankings and conversion rates – many people won’t contact a business without reading reviews first.

-Local backlinks: Get links from other local businesses, organizations, and local news media.
+Local backlinks: Get links from other local businesses, organizations, and news media.
 Local backlinks strengthen your local authority.
+Consider sponsoring local events or joining the chamber of commerce.

 Measuring and analyzing SEO results

-Measuring and analyzing SEO results is essential to understand how your website is performing in search engines and to identify areas for improvement.
-Here’s a simple guide on what to look for and how to do it (NB.
-SEO analysis can be much more complicated and in-depth, but because this post is for beginners in SEO, it’s basic analysis):
+Measuring and analyzing SEO results is essential to understand how your website is performing and to identify areas for improvement.
+Here’s a simple guide on what to look for and how to do it:

-- Keyword rankings: Check how well your most important keywords rank in search results.
-Use SEO tools with a rank tracker like Morningscore and/or Google Search Console to see the rankings of your keywords.
+- Keyword rankings: Check how well your most important keywords rank.
+Use SEO tools with a rank tracker like Morningscore and/or Google Search Console.
+Track your top 10-20 most important keywords weekly to spot trends.

 - Organic traffic: Measure how many visitors you get from search engines.
-Google Analytics (GA4) is a useful tool to track the traffic to your website and analyze its source.
+Google Analytics (GA4) is a useful tool to track traffic and analyze its source.
+Look at trends over time rather than day-to-day fluctuations.

-- Click-through rate (CTR): CTR is the percentage between the number of clicks on your search result and the number of impressions.
-Analyze which keywords and meta titles have a high CTR as it can indicate that they are relevant and appealing to users.
+- Click-through rate (CTR): CTR is the percentage of people who click on your search result after seeing it.
+Analyze which keywords and meta titles have a high CTR, as it indicates they are appealing to users.
+A low CTR might mean your title and description need improvement even if you rank well.

 - Bounce rate: Bounce rate is the percentage of visitors who leave your site after visiting only one page.
-A low bounce rate is usually better as it shows that users find your content relevant and click further around your site.
+A low bounce rate usually shows that users find your content relevant.
+However, bounce rate should be interpreted in context – a high bounce rate on a contact page might be fine if users found the phone number they needed.

-- Conversions: Identify how many visitors perform a desired action on your site, such as filling out a form or buying a product.
-Conversions of one kind or another can be tracked with Google Analytics and others, but it requires some setup.
+- Conversions: Identify how many visitors perform a desired action, such as filling out a form or buying a product.
+Conversions can be tracked with Google Analytics (GA4), but it requires some setup.
+This is ultimately what matters most for business results.

-- Backlinks: See how many external websites are linking to your website and where these links are coming from.
+- Backlinks: See how many external websites are linking to you and where they are coming from.
 Assess the quality of these links as they affect your website’s authority.
+Monitor for toxic links that might harm your rankings.

-To make measurement and analysis easier, it’s recommended to use one or more SEO tools such as Morningscore, Google Analytics, Google Search Console and SEO Site Checkup.
-These tools give you a comprehensive insight into your website’s performance and help you make informed decisions on how to improve your SEO efforts.
-Morningscore offers a simple SEO reporting tool which makes you able to create ongoing automatic reports about your SEO performance.
+To make measurement and analysis easier, it’s recommended to use tools such as Morningscore, Google Analytics, Google Search Console, and Semrush.
+These tools give you comprehensive insight into your performance.
+Morningscore offers a simple SEO reporting tool which allows you to create ongoing automatic reports about your performance.

 Avoid common SEO mistakes as a beginner

-When it comes to SEO, there are a number of common mistakes to avoid that are easy to fall into as a beginner.
-Here are some of the most common mistakes:
+When it comes to SEO, there are a number of common mistakes to avoid.
+Here are some of the most common:

 - Over-optimizing keywords: Using too many keywords in your content can lead to it appearing artificial and spammy.
-It’s important to use keywords naturally and make sure the content is still readable and valuable to users.
-Avoid keyword stuffing and adding your keyword over and over again in an attempt to manipulate search engines.
+It’s important to use keywords naturally and make sure the content is still readable for users.
+Avoid keyword stuffing and write for humans first, search engines second.

 - Ignoring mobile optimization: With the increasing use of mobile devices, having a mobile-friendly website is crucial.
-Ignoring mobile optimization can lead to a poor user experience, which can negatively impact your ranking in search results.
+Ignoring mobile optimization can lead to a poor user experience, which can negatively impact your ranking.
+Always test your site on actual mobile devices.

 - Poor quality content: The content on your website should be informative, relevant, and unique.
 Poorly written or copied content will not get you to the top.
-Duplicate/copied content is directly against Google’s guidelines and will negatively affect your rankings.
+Duplicate/copied content is directly against Google’s guidelines.
+If you wouldn’t want to read it, don’t publish it.

-- Failure to use internal links: Internal links help connect different pages on your website and give users easy access to relevant information.
-If you don’t use internal links, you’re missing out on some of the “easy” points and the opportunity to pass value between your pages.
+- Failure to use internal links: Internal links help connect different pages and give users easy access to relevant information.
+If you don’t use internal links, you’re missing out on “easy” points.
+Each page on your site should link to and be linked from at least one other page.

-- Ignoring backlink quality: Having a lot of backlinks is good, but it’s important to focus on the quality of those links.
-If you only have a lot of SPAM links from suspicious Chinese and Russian websites, your links are worthless.
-Go for links from Danish websites that have some relevance to your niche.
+- Ignoring backlink quality: Having a lot of backlinks is good, but focus on the quality.
+Links from suspicious spam websites are worthless.
+Aim for links from websites that have some relevance to your niche.
+One quality link beats 100 low-quality links.

-- Under-prioritizing technical SEO: Technical aspects of SEO, such as fast loading time, correct URL structure, and proper XML sitemap, are important for a successful SEO strategy.
-Not prioritizing technical aspects can slow down your website and affect its visibility in search engines.
+- Under-prioritizing technical SEO: Technical aspects like fast loading time, correct URL structure, and a proper XML sitemap are important.
+Not prioritizing technical aspects can slow down your website and affect visibility.
+Technical issues can completely prevent your site from ranking, no matter how good your content is.

-- Ignoring analytics: Monitoring and analyzing your website’s performance is crucial to understanding which SEO measures are working and which need improvement.
-Ignoring analytics can lead to missing out on important insights that can help you optimize your SEO efforts.
+- Ignoring analytics: Monitoring and analyzing performance is crucial to understanding which SEO measures are working.
+Ignoring analytics can lead to missing out on important insights.
+You can’t improve what you don’t measure.

 SEO tools for beginners

-By the time you get to this point, you’ve gone from being a beginner to having a really strong understanding of what SEO is and how to approach it.
-Before you get started, it’s important that you know which SEO tools you need to use.
-We’ve compiled a larger list of the best SEO tools, but here’s our recommendation for the best tools for beginners:
+By the time you get to this point, you’ve gone from being a beginner to having a strong understanding of what SEO is.
+Before you get started, it’s important that you know which SEO tools you need.
+We’ve compiled a larger list of the best SEO tools, but here are our top recommendations for beginners:

 - Morningscore (Find keywords, track keywords, track links, website health, guides, keyword analysis)